 Learning and education form a key part of Ensemble 360’s desire to reach as many different people as possible, and to allow audiences to experience classical music in a way that is accessible to them.
 A combination of virtuosic musicianship and relaxed communication has naturally led to the development of learning and education projects for all ages.
 With Music in the Round, the group has premiered and toured a number of commissions from award-winning Children’s Composer in Residence Paul Rissmann.
 Ensemble 360 tours children’s concerts to schools across the UK.

 Ensemble 360 remains rooted in its hometown of Sheffield, through a flourishing partnership as ensemble in residence with Music in the Round.
-Their residency includes the critically acclaimed annual May Festival, autumn and spring weekends, each occasion showcasing the ensemble’s adventurous programming of diverse chamber music and pioneering new collaborations with invited international guest artists from the worlds of classical, contemporary, jazz, film, theatre and other artforms.
-Its curated weekend programmes of music and talks have recently been performed at the Wigmore Hall.
+Their residency includes the critically acclaimed annual Sheffield Chamber Music Festival, autumn and spring weekends, each occasion showcasing the ensemble’s adventurous programming of diverse chamber music and pioneering new collaborations with invited international guest artists from the worlds of classical, contemporary, jazz, film, theatre and other artforms.

 In addition to their work with Ensemble 360, the eleven members all have highly successful international careers as orchestral, chamber and solo musicians.